Copyright and Data Use

 Text Copyright

-⚠️ Note: Text Licenses on Sefaria
+⚠️ Important: Text Licenses in the Sefaria Library

 Please note:

-Each version of a text has its own license.
+• Each version of a text has its own license.
 For example, the Tanakh translation by Dr. Everett Fox has a different copyright license than the Tanakh translation published in 2023 by JPS.

-Different languages are considered individual editions of a text, each with individual license details.
+• Different languages are considered individual editions of a text, each with individual license details.

 Understanding Reuse Licenses

-You’ll see three types of licenses when exploring the library.
+You’ll see three types of licenses when exploring the Library.

 • Texts in the public domain can be reused without restriction.